Using technical noise to increase the signal-to-noise ratio, via imaginary weak values

 where $Q$ is a variable conjugate to $P$, and $\Delta$ is its quantum uncertainty.
 An estimate of $k$ can be obtained from the shift in $Q$ due to the interaction, $\langle Q \rangle = kc$ , and its precision is determined by the standard deviation ${1 \over \sqrt{2}} \Delta.$ In the case $kc \ll \Delta$, little information is acquired from a single measurement, but by repeating the procedure $N$ times and averaging the results, the precision is enhanced.
 Strictly speaking, the amount of information gathered, regarding $k$, is measured by the Fisher information \cite{esch}, but for our purposes we can use the more intuitive concept of {\em signal to noise ratio} ($S/N$) \cite{snr}, which in this case is

 Since our interest is in the regime where $kc \ll \Delta$, which is a condition for the AAV effect \cite{wu}, we will, for now, assume that the AAV effect occurs and later examine its validity in more detail.
-Thus, we will consider the system to be initially in a state $|\Psi\rangle$ and take into account the meter results only when the system was found in a state $|\Phi\rangle$, after the interaction.
+Thus, we will consider the system to be initially in a state $|\Psi\rangle$ and take into account the meter results only when the system was found in a state $|\Phi\rangle$, after the interaction, which implies a replacement $C \rightarrow C_w $ in (\ref{h}) \cite{KV}.
 The shift in $Q$ is given by $\langle Q \rangle_{\Phi} = k ReC_w$ \cite{AAV88}, and

 where $N_{\Phi} \sim N \left| \langle \Phi |\Psi\rangle \right|^2$ is the number of times the system was found in a state $|\Phi\rangle$.
 In order for $C_w$ to be larger than any eigenvalue of $C$, the scalar product, $\langle \Phi |\Psi\rangle,$ has to be small, so we can see that we cannot improve (\ref{snr2}) significantly, relative to (\ref{snr}).
 It is, however, a remarkable fact that by using only a small portion of our potential data, we get the same quality of information.
 In practice, there are many set ups where a rare postselection is beneficial, especially when there is a detection constraint, such as saturation limits or dead time.